js216/CeNTREX/DAQ/README.md

 ## Todo

 - general
-   - log commands and their return values
+   - don't write attributes to CSV
    - save config on program exit
 - more drivers
    - flood control and MKS control